 Nisyros ferry: schedules and tickets

 Nisyros is connected to Athens by regular ferry routes via the port of Piraeus throughout the year.
-The ferry connection is served at least 2 times a week and the ferry trip Piraeus - Nisyros lasts around 13.5 hours.
+The ferry connection is operated at least 2 times a week by Blue Star Ferries.
+The ferry trip from Piraeus to Nisyros lasts around 13.5 hours.
 Due to the long duration of the crossing, we suggest you book a cabin for a more relaxing trip.

 Where to book ferry tickets online to Nisyros